KockataEPich/CheckMyCrate/README.md

 3. When validating inside a crate, and the value of a specific keyword is an array inside the crate, the only check that is done is if the cardinality of the item in the profile allows it.
 As of now there is not functionality to loop through array values and validate the items inside them.

-4. If the value keyword is not **"NA"** in the profile, then the profile creator assumes that a contextual data with an **"identifier"** keyword is expected inside the specified item.
+4. If the **"value"** keyword is not **"NA"** in the profile, then the profile creator assumes that a contextual data with an **"identifier"** keyword is expected inside the specified item.
 If the item keyword is found in the crate and the value of that keyword is just plain string, then that string is checked if it contains one of the values specified in the profile.
 If the value is a dictionary which leads to another item in the graph of the crate, then the program will look for the **"identifier"** keyword and compare the values to that.

 ## License